camunda/camunda-docs-manual/content/reference/embedded-forms/controls/boolean-inputs.md

 # Boolean text Input

-In order to bind a text input field to a Java `Boolean` variable, the directive `cam-variable-type="Boolean"` must be used.
+To bind a text input field to a Java `Boolean` variable, the directive `cam-variable-type="Boolean"` must be used.

 Text input fields of type `Boolean` accept the following string values: